 Now we know they were on to something.

 In recent years, green tea has been shown to fight cancer through its active ingredient, epigallocatechin-3-gallate (EGCG).
-And, in a study recently published in cancer journal Oncotarget, we at Baylor University Medical Center found that it specifically helps patients with colorectal cancer by preventing their bodies from resisting chemotherapy.
+And, in a study recently published in cancer journal Oncotarget, we at Baylor University Medical Center, part of Baylor Scott & White Health, found that it specifically helps patients with colorectal cancer by preventing their bodies from resisting chemotherapy.
 To get that effect, it could be as simple as drinking the beverage daily or taking supplements.

 Colorectal cancer is the country’s second-deadliest cancer, so we’re excited about the lifesaving potential of such an easy-to-make drink.